The heart of her husband trusts in her,

 His heart is safely tucked in mine.

-**Why His Heart Will Always Be Safe With Me is an excerpt from Lisa Jacobson’s book, 100 Ways to Love Your Husband: A Life-Long Journey of Learning to Love.
+**How Can My Husband Know His Heart Will Be Safe With Me? is an excerpt from Lisa Jacobson’s best-selling book, 100 Ways to Love Your Husband.

 As a Christmas Special for the FAITHFUL LIFE podcast, Matt and I are sharing some funny — and a few teary — moments from our own marriage journey, as well as reading excerpts from our books: 100 Ways to Love Your Husband/Wife and 100 Words of Affirmation Your Husband/Wife Needs to Hear.
 We hope you’ll join us for this warm and personal conversation on love and marriage!

 Matt and Lisa Jacobson, authors of 100 Ways to Love Your Husband and 100 Ways to Love Your Wife, are the hosts of a weekly podcast to talk about what it means to be a biblical Christian in marriage, parenting, church, and culture.
 Matt and Lisa offer deep encouragement, along with practical steps and true-life stories, as we grow in walking the faithful life together.

 Subscribe to the FAITHFUL LIFE Podcast